-When Arjuna, the Pandava, went to the heavens in search of celestial weapons, the Gandharvas at Indra’s court taught him singing and dancing.
+When Prince Arjuna, went to the heavens in search of celestial weapons, the Gandharvas at Indra’s court taught him singing and dancing.
 The Gandharvas are good warriors as well.
 The Kuru prince and heir apparent, Chitrangad, was killed in a battle by a Gandharva of the same name.
 Another Gandharva gave an enchanted war chariot and some divine weapons to Arjuna, and on another occasion, imprisoned Duryodhana and his whole pleasure camp when the two groups entered into a dispute over the rights to a picnic spot.

 The elusive Apsaras

 The earliest mention of apsaras is as river nymphs, and companions to the Gandharvas.
 They are also seen to live on trees, such as the banyan and the sacred fig, and are entreated to bless wedding processions.
 Apsaras dance, sing, and play around.
 They are exceedingly beautiful, and because they can cause mental derangement, they are beings who are to be feared.
 They have been beautifully depicted in sculpture and painting in India and throughout areas of South and Southeast Asia influenced by Hinduism and Buddhism.

 It is believed that the origin of the apsaras, as told by the Institutes of Manu, are said to be the creations of the Seven Manus, the progenitors of mankind.
 In the Epic poems more is said about them—the Rāmāyana attributing their origin to the churning of the ocean, and with this, the Purānic account of their origin agrees.
 It is said that when they rose from the waters neither gods nor asuras would wed them, so they became the common property of both classes.